Last Updated on March 19, 2021 by Julia Wilson

 Lumps, bumps, and ulcers which don’t heal

-Any lump larger than the size of a pea that has been present for longer than a month, and unexplained wounds or ulcers which don’t heal.
+Any lump larger than the size of a pea that has been present for longer than a month, and unexplained wounds or ulcers that don’t heal.

 Lethargy or reluctance to move